TeamGameFifteen2AtTelerikAcademy/Game-Fifteen/README.md

 # Game-Fifteen

 A sliding puzzle game.This is our teamwork project for the High Quality Code course @ TelerikAcademy.

+## Refactoring

-Rename  IfOutOfMAtrix to IsOutOfMatrix.
+1. Rename  IfOutOfMAtrix to IsOutOfMatrix.

-Rename IfEqualMatrix to IsEqualMatrix.
+2. Rename IfEqualMatrix to IsEqualMatrix.

-Rename IfGoesToBoard to IsGoseOnBoard.
+3. Rename IfGoesToBoard to IsGoseOnBoard.

-Rename tocki to Points.
+4. Rename tocki to Points.

-Rename pe4at to Print.
+5. Rename pe4at to Print.

-Remove comment // pozdravi na vsi4ki ot pernik!
+6. Remove comment // pozdravi na vsi4ki ot pernik!

-Removed all unneeded empty lines,in the methods:
+7. Removed all unneeded empty lines,in the methods:
 GenerateMatrix,IsOutOfMatrix,MoveEmptyCell,PrintMatrix,
 IsEqualMatrix,Print,ExecuteComand.

-Inserted empty lines between the methods.
+8. Inserted empty lines between the methods.

-Make methods GenerateMatrix, PrintMatrix, PrintWelcome, MainAlgorithm internal.
+9. Make methods GenerateMatrix, PrintMatrix, PrintWelcome, MainAlgorithm internal.

-Make constant MatrixLength private.
+10. Make constant MatrixLength private.

-Add constant HorizontalBorder and VerticalBorder.
+11. Add constant HorizontalBorder and VerticalBorder.

-Make class  MainGameFifteen and move Main method in it.
+12. Make class  MainGameFifteen and move Main method in it.